 Subtle signs — The signs of autism do not always get recognized at the same age for everyone.
 Some people may not receive a diagnosis until adulthood due to subtle signs that providers, parents and teachers just didn’t pick up on.
 Autistic adults who present more subtly may still have difficulty receiving a diagnosis.
 Fortunately, it is never too late.
 Adults who previously went undiagnosed can still seek evaluation.
 For those who want or need it, a diagnosis in adulthood can bring strong feelings of relief and validation.
 A diagnosis can also make it easier to access appropriate support.

 Masking and camouflaging — Growing up, autistic people can sometimes learn to hide the signs of autism.
 An undiagnosed adult may have developed mechanisms to camouflage in order to fit into societal norms.
-In most cases, this comes at the expense of their own well-being and even though they may present as “typical" in public, it can be very exhausting and draining.
-This is called “masking.”
+In most cases, this comes at the expense of their own well-being and even though they may present as 'normal' in public, it can be exhausting and draining.
+This is called masking.
 Masking means concealing autistic traits and mimicking neurotypical behavior.
 For example, making eye contact even though it is very uncomfortable for the autistic person.
 This can make it difficult for others, including health care professionals, to recognize the signs of autism.

 Self-identification — Not everyone wants a diagnosis.
 There is more than one valid path to self-discovery.
 Some people comfortably identify as autistic without having received a formal diagnosis.
 For those who make the personal choice not to receive a diagnosis, community support and resources are still important and available.
 Resources like neurodivergent-affirming coaching can yield great benefits whether you are formally diagnosed or self-diagnosed.